 Interagency cooperation will be required among state, county, and local jurisdictional authorities for successful completion of this project.
-The updated drawings will be reviewed by the State Fire Marshal and the Division of the State Architect for fire and life safety and accessibility.
+The project will be reviewed by the State Fire Marshal, the Board of State and Community Corrections for compliance with corrections standards, and the Division of the State Architect for fire and life safety and accessibility.
 The State Fire Marshal will perform inspections, required by the California Building Code for fire and life safety, during the construction phase.